alex-miller-0/grupy/README.md

         grupy --avg

-####3) The next step is to plot the Gruneisen dispersion or the regular phonon dispersion.
-This will be done using python's matplotlib library.
+### Plotting:

 If you are running this program on a remote server, make sure you have plotting capability (e.g. running X11 via ssh -Y yourusername@yourserver )

 Again, you will need to be in the parent folder.
-Once you are there... a) Plot Gruneisen dispersion (i.e. using all three calculations):
+Once you are there...

+a) Plot Gruneisen dispersion (i.e. using all three calculations):

         gruplot